 So why not get fully featured sound from DCC Solutions

 Our Custom Sound Project now includes these fantastic features:

 Full Throttle – Drive Hold

-Coasting on Demand
+Coasting On Demand

 This feature allows you to enter coasting mode whenever you want with a press of a button.
-Often when coming to a stop, the throttle of a real locomotive is put into Idle and the locomotive coasts to a stop.
+Often, when coming to a stop, the throttle of a real locomotive is put into idle and the locomotive coasts to a stop.
 Another situation that occurs is that once a train is up to speed when operating over rolling countryside, the driver can coast to maintain a certain speed.
 By pressing the coast function button, the sound drops into coasting and remains there.
-Using the throttle speed control, you can now speed up or slow down the train with the sound remaining in coasting mode.
+Using the throttle speed control, you can now speed up or slow down the train, with the sound remaining in coasting mode.
 Press the function button to exit coasting, the sound will return to the speed that's set when exiting.

-Press the Brake Function button and your locomotive will come to a stop at a much shorter distance than if you were to bring it to a stop by reducing the throttle speed.
-Release the brake and your locomotive will move off again or choose to have it remain stationary when the brake is released.
+Press the Brake Function button, and your locomotive will come to a stop at a much shorter distance than if you were to bring it to a stop by reducing the throttle speed.
+Release the brake and your locomotive will move off again, or choose to have it remain stationary when the brake is released.
 The brake can also be used while driving to slow the locomotive up.

 Random Start-up Sequences with Move Off and Stopping Sounds

 As your locomotive begins to move off you will hear the sounds of brakes releasing with random speed activated wheel squeal, rail noises and other sounds.
-Some of these sounds are random or speed sensitive that will turn on/off automatically depending on your take off speed.
+Some of these sounds are random or speed sensitive that will turn on/off automatically depending on your take-off speed.
 When the locomotive comes to a stop you will hear the squeal of the brakes, air releases and then the compressor will cut in automatically to fill the reservoirs with air until full and will cut out.

 Remastered Horn Sounds